javalin/website/_posts/tutorials/2017-05-26-javalin-vuejs-example.md

 We're use Javalin to serve our static files, as well as handle two endpoints: `get` and `put`.

-Most of the work here is being done by `res.json` and `req.bodyAsClass`, which map a Todo data-class:
+Most of the work here is being done by `ctx.json` and `ctx.bodyAsClass`, which map a Todo data-class:

 ~~~kotlin